GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/index.md

 - Will you parameterize your authentication method?
 Using OTP as an example, you may have the key length as a parameter, or the number of digits that generated codes will have.
 Every possible authentication method on its own will have some characteristic you will prefer not to be hardcoded.

 - What's the algorithm for authenticating users once they have supplied a valid username/password combination?
-Most probably it implies reading the user's stored credential from LDAP and do some crazy computation.
+Most probably it implies reading the user's stored credential from the database and do some crazy computation.

 - Should this method be treated as a candidate requisite for 2FA to be enabled?.
 For more info, check [here](../../administration/2fa-basics.md#forcing-users-to-enroll-a-specific-credential-before-2fa-is-available).